adam-rumpf/apalike-ejor/README.md

  * Added a hyperlinked DOI field (requires `hyperref`).
  * Removed address information from publisher names.
  * Removed editor information, publisher information, and the words "In" and "pages" from conference proceedings.
- * Removed "Thesis" label from theses.
+ * Removed "Thesis" label and address from theses.
  * Changed book edition to follow the title in parentheses, and abbreviated "edition".
  * Added chapter and page number support for books.
+ * Added a new dataset field for misc references.
+If it contains any value besides "0" or "false", the string "[dataset]" is prepended to the reference.
+ * Moved the note field to the end of references (except for unpublished).

 ## Installation and Usage